 Hugh White, Australian National University professor of strategic studies, warned that Japan's long-term cooperation in the submarine contract might hinge on Australia forming an alliance that could bring Australia into conflict with China.

 "Tokyo expects that in return for its help to build our submarines, it would receive not just many billions of dollars, but clear understandings that Australia will support Japan politically, strategically and even militarily against China," White wrote in a Fairfax Media column this week.

+U.S. Pacific Fleet commander Adm.
+Scott H. Swift told reports in Canberra on Wednesday that the United States would support Australia on any choice of submarine.
 The Chinese Embassy in Canberra did not immediately respond to a request for comment.